Installing Tensorflow 2.0 on Ubuntu 18.04 using docker. Run all experiments from a container.

 Abhishek Bose

-Machine Learning Engineer II at Swiggy.
+Machine Learning Engineer III at Swiggy.
 On a quest for technology.